 SEO stands for Search Engine Optimization.
 It is optimizing your website to make it appear on the first page of Search Engines when a user searches for the key terms relevant to your business.

 SEO is an ongoing process that improves the visibility and ranking of your website or a web page in the organic search engine results presented in Google or other platforms.

 Search Engine Optimization aims to increase the quantity and quality of the traffic to your site.
 The optimization part of SEO mainly deals with a series of steps that have to be taken to rank higher on Google to get free organic traffic.

 Search Engine is all about providing users with relevant and comprehensive content.
-It uses bots to predict the kind of content its users are looking for using the bots best known as crawlers.
+It uses bots to predict the kind of content its users seek using the bots best known as crawlers.

 Optimizing your site means:

-1. To ensure that search engines can easily access and index your website.
+1. To ensure search engines can easily access and index your website.

 2. To have high-quality content that matches the intent of the searcher